mlhubber/mlhub/docs/README.md

     $ pip3 install mlhub

-Once installed you will be able to run the sample \'rain\' model assuming that you have the free and open source [R statistical software package](https://cran.r-project.org) installed.
+Once installed you will be able to run the sample 'rain' model assuming that you have the free and open source [R statistical software package](https://cran.r-project.org) installed.
 The quick start version is below.
-Note that you type the command `ml ...` and that everything from the `#` to the end of the line is ignored (it\'s a comment):
+Note that you type the command `ml ...` and that everything from the `#` to the end of the line is ignored (it's a comment):

     $ ml install   rain # Install the model named 'rain'.